emre-yazicioglu/intelligent-process-advisor/README.md

 From process mining to automation decisions.

-Agentic AI-powered system that analyzes object-centric event logs and generates structured automation recommendations across RPA, AI, and human-in-the-loop.
+An AI-augmented Process Intelligence system that analyzes object-centric event logs, provides advanced process analytics and interactive insights, and enables intelligent automation decision support across RPA, AI, and human-in-the-loop.

 ---

 ## Overview

-Process mining provides visibility into processes, but it does not answer a critical question:
+Process mining provides powerful visibility into processes.

-**Where and how should automation be applied?**
+However, there is still a critical gap:

+**How do we move from understanding processes to making structured, confident automation decisions?**

-Intelligent Process Advisor is a system that combines object-centric process intelligence with AI-based decision logic to generate structured and explainable automation recommendations.
+Intelligent Process Advisor extends process mining with a new layer of decision intelligence.

+It combines:

+- object-centric process understanding
+- structured analytical signals
+- AI-assisted reasoning

+to transform process data into clear, explainable recommendations.

-The focus is not on dashboards, but on decision-making.
+The goal is not only to understand processes, but to guide what should happen next.

-This project is built on the principle that process intelligence should be owned and structured independently, before being operationalized through execution platforms such as RPA or AI tools.

 ---

+## What This System Does

+The system is designed to:

+- analyze object-centric process data (OCEL)
+- understand how activities interact with business objects
+- detect structural complexity and interaction patterns
+- identify potential weaknesses in the process
+- generate structured insights
+- support automation decisions across:
+  - Agentic AI
+  - RPA
+  - Human-in-the-loop
+  - Process redesign

+The output is not just analysis, but **decision-oriented intelligence**.

+---

-## Current Working Prototype
+## Current Implementation

-The current implementation provides a lightweight Process Intelligence pipeline:
+The current prototype focuses on building the analytical foundation of the system.

+Implemented so far:

+- OCEL-style data ingestion from CSV
+- activity → object relationship extraction
+- interaction pattern classification
+- basic insight generation
+- structured JSON output

+Current pipeline:

 ```
 OCEL CSV
 → ingestion
 → activity-object feature extraction
-→ activity interaction pattern classification
+→ interaction pattern classification
-→ business insight generation
+→ insight generation
-→ JSON export
+→ structured output
 ```

-This allows fast discovery of process structure and potential automation signals without requiring heavy enterprise tools.

-### What It Does Today

-- Loads OCEL-style CSV data
-- Extracts activity → object relationships
-- Identifies interaction patterns (join points, item-level activities, etc.)
-- Generates structured process insights
-- Exports results as machine-readable JSON

 Example output: